PaulScotti/paulscotti.github.io/_posts/2017-10-21-hacking-the-phd.md

 <img src="https://puu.sh/y3B4b/29003c94d4.png">

 Unfortunately, books are also included in the list and I cannot figure out a way to exclude them.
-However, books a still an important insight into what the current trends in research may be.
-And if we exclude overly general titles like "Cognitive Psychology", maybe these results are still worthwile?
+However, books can still be an important insight into what the current trends in research may be.
 Here are the top 5 results:

 1. Neisser (2014): Cognitive psychology: Classic edition
 2. Chi (2014) The nature of expertise